 This better describes "detachment," however.
 Detachment is a defense mechanism that people employ to keep from feeling emotions.

-Non-attachment, on the other hand, means acknowledging and accepting what arises (thoughts, feelings, emotions, urges, etc.) without getting caught up in any of it.
+Non-attachment, on the other hand, means acknowledging and accepting what arises (feelings, thoughts, emotions, urges, etc.) without getting caught up in any of it.
 It means not indulging thoughts and emotions, because indulging only serves to perpetuate them.
 It means not following your mind down a path that culminates in conditioned behavior, and habitual actions and reactions.

 This is what we strive for in meditation.